Circuit Splits

 State schedule controls — no federal-law limitation

-Circuits disagree on whether appreciation in property value between the filing of a Chapter 13 petition and conversion to Chapter 7 inures to the bankruptcy estate or remains with the debtor.
-The Ninth Circuit held appreciation belongs to the estate, while other circuits have held it belongs to the debtor, creating a split that affects debtors' rights in conversion cases.
+Circuits disagree on whether appreciation in property value between the date of a Chapter 13 filing and the date of conversion to Chapter 7 inures to the bankruptcy estate or belongs to the debtor.
+The Ninth Circuit held it belongs to the estate, while other circuits have reached the opposite conclusion.
+This matters significantly for debtors whose homes appreciate during the pendency of a Chapter 13 case.

 Appreciation belongs to the estate